► Peugeot 308 hatchback all-new for 2021

 ‘The new 308 is the first vehicle with the new face of Peugeot,’ says Linda Jackson, the brand’s new CEO.
 ‘It has our best level of quality, new i-Cockpit which enhances the on-board experience, and efficiency was an over-riding priority of the project team.’

-The new hatch goes on UK sale towards the end of the year, with a likely price north of £22,000, an SW estate to come, and power from petrol, diesel and hybrid engines.
+The new hatch goes on UK sale in early 2022, priced from £24,000, along with an SW estate that costs a £1200 premium.
+Power comes from petrol, diesel and hybrid engines.

-But there’ll also be a pure-electric version too: engineers have upgraded the group’s EMP2 car platform to accommodate big battery packs.
+But there’ll also be a pure-electric version too in 2023.
 ‘We have a road map that will introduce mild-hybrid engines and battery-electric [power] in the 308,’ confirms project leader Jerome Micheron.
+Expect the car to have a range close around 230-240 miles.

 It’s a crucial step, as the Stellantis group (formerly known as PSA until its recent merger with Fiat Chrysler) seeks to roll-out larger EVs than today’s 208 supermini, 2008 compact SUV and the aforementioned e-C4 (which uses a different platform, CMP, despite being just 12mm shorter).